indo2042/pages.lbpunion.com/unionremotepatcher-guide.md

 ## Running the Patcher
 Install the .NET Runtime appropriate for your platform, and then unzip UnionPatcher.

-You'll need to find the executable for your platform - if you're running on Windows, look for the file ``UnionPatcher.Windows.exe``, and if you're on Linux, run ``UnionPatcher.Linux``.
+You'll need to find the executable for your platform - if you're running on Windows, look for the file ``LBPUnion.UnionPatcher.Gui.Windows.exe``, and if you're on Linux, run ``LBPUnion.UnionPatcher.Gui.Linux``.
 The main UI should open.

 ## Preparing your Console
 In order for UnionPatcher to work properly, you will need a PlayStation 3 console with either CFW or PS3HEN, and a way to host an FTP server for your console.